-Join your fellow AILA members to hear from AILA's outgoing president, Jeremy L. McKinney, about AILA's accomplishments during the past year.
-Following this, AILA's incoming president, Farshad Owji, will share his vision for AILA's future.
-Don't miss this chance to get to know Farshad and hear his plans for continuing to strengthen AILA during his tenure!
+Join your fellow AILA members

+to hear from AILA's outgoing

+president, Jeremy L. McKinney,

+about AILA's accomplishments

+over the past year.
+Following this,

+AlLA's incoming president, Farshad Owji, will share his vision for AlLA's future.
+Don't miss this chance to get to know Farshad and hear his plans for continuing to strengthen AlLA during his tenure!

-Hot Topics Strategy Session with the AILA National Officers
+4:00 pm-5:30 pm Hot Topics Strategy Session with the AILA National Officers